JoshPola96/Company-Bankrupt-Prediction-MLOps/Readme.md

 - **Workflow Orchestration:** **Apache Airflow** orchestrates the entire ML pipeline, managing data ingestion, preprocessing, model training, deployment, and continuous monitoring via a series of interconnected Directed Acyclic Graphs (DAGs), and is hosted and managed locally.
 - **Infrastructure as Code (IaC):** **Terraform** provisions and manages all necessary cloud resources on AWS, ensuring consistent and repeatable infrastructure deployments.
 - **Experiment Tracking & Model Registry:** **MLflow** is hosted and managed locally for logging experiment parameters, metrics, and artifacts.
-The best model is also promoted to production and is constantly updated with the best versions in each runs.
+The best performing model is automatically promoted to production and constantly updated with the best versions from each training run.
 - **Containerization:** **Docker** is used to package both the Airflow environment and the Streamlit application for consistent, isolated deployments.
 - **Model Serving:** **Streamlit** provides an intuitive, interactive web application to serve real-time bankruptcy predictions from the deployed model.
 - **Monitoring & Data Quality:** **Evidently AI** is integrated into the pipeline to monitor for data drift in production.
 It compares live inference data against training data, triggering automated retraining when significant drift is detected.
 - **Cloud Provider:** **Amazon Web Services (AWS)** hosts all the infrastructure, including EC2 for the Streamlit app, S3 for data storage, ECR for Docker images, and IAM for access management.

-*Only the trained models and application infrastructure are deployed to AWS.*
+**Architecture Note:** The development environment (Airflow orchestration, MLflow tracking, data download.....) runs locally, while only the trained models, their artifacts, and the Streamlit application infrastructure are deployed to AWS for cloud-based access and serving.

 ## 📦 Project Structure